XTABENTÚN – Honey and Anise Liqueur

 After harvest from the rich volcanic soil, the Cacahuazintle maize kernels undergo nixtamalization, a 4,000-year-old Mesoamerican culinary process in which the corn is soaked and cooked in an alkaline solution (usually limewater).
 This makes it more pliable to unlock the full potential of the non-GMO sustainably-grown kernels.

 The power of this ancient grain is shown when you break it down.
-Cacahuanintle maize contains higher starch and less fat content than common varieties which makes it perfect to produce a liqueur.
-The result is a liquid that forms a rich, creamy raw material.
+Cacahuanintle maize contains higher starch and less fat than common varieties, which makes it perfect to produce a liqueur.
+The result is a liquid that forms a rich, creamy base.
 This infuses the spirit with hints of umami and sugar.

 How to Drink Nixta